 “Not a single horseman rose in his stirrups to ease his horse but myself and few Englishmen, and we were laughed at for doing so.”

-Apparently, Marie Antoinette served as a juxtaposition to the dismal hunt because the Englishman also noted:
+Apparently, Marie Antoinette hunting served as a juxtaposition to the dismal event because the Englishman also noted:

 “After the hunt the Royal party adjourned to the pavilion, where refreshments were prepared, and where the Noblesse paid court to their superb Queen, who stood amongst the glittering throng like the brightest planet surrounded by lesser stars.”

 - “Literature,” in Public Ledger and Daily Advertiser, 09 December 1831, p.
 3.

 - Campan, Jeanne-Louise-Henriette, Madame, Memoirs of the Private Life of Marie Antoinette, 1823, p.
 361